glasses4days/safebot/README.md

  - Add Code Comments
  - Refactor the code
  - Add New feature (Friend can reply back to the message.)
- - User can livestream a video, after certain has passed.
+ - User can livestream a video, after certain time has passed.

 License
 ----